threerings/orth/README.md

 [Narya] and [Vilya], mostly extracted from [Whirled] so that we could use it on smaller standalone projects.

-We used it for a game called [Bite Me!] and probably some other stuff that I've forgotten in the numerous years that have elapsed since those halcyon days.
+We used it for games like [Bite Me!] and [Doctor Who: Worlds in Time] and probably some other stuff that I've forgotten in the numerous years that have elapsed since those halcyon days.

 ## Building